Rainbow bee-eater: Behaviour

-Vocalization
+Vocal behaviour

-The rainbow bee-eater makes a series of loud, melodious "pir-r-r" calls, characterized by rapid vibrating and high pitch, usually in flight.
+The rainbow bee-eater makes a series of loud, melodious "pir-r-r" calls, characterised by rapid vibrating and high pitch, usually in flight.
 A softer, slower call is exchanged between perching birds.

 Nesting

+Juvenile, at Fogg Dam, Northern Territory.

 Rainbow bee-eaters are ground-nesting birds, like all bee-eaters.
 Breeding season is before and after the rainy season in the north, and from November to January in the south.
 Rainbow bee-eaters are believed to mate for life.
 The male will bring the female insects while she digs the burrow that will be their nest.
 The bee-eater digs its burrow by balancing on its wings and feet, and digs with its bill, then pushing loose soil backwards with its feet while balancing on its bill.
-The female bee-eater can dig about three inches down every day.
+The female bee-eater can dig about 7–8 centimetres down every day.
 The nest tunnel is very narrow, and the birds' bodies press so tightly against the tunnel walls that when the birds enter and exit their movement acts like a piston, pumping in fresh air and pushing out stale air.
 Rainbow bee-eaters have also been known to share their nest tunnels with other bee-eaters and sometimes even other species of birds.
 The female lays between 3 and 7 rounded, translucent white eggs, measuring 24 by 18 mm, which are incubated for about 21 to 24 days until hatching.
 The young bee-eaters fledge after 28 to 31 days and are fed by both parents, as well as by any other members of the communal group.
 Cane toads are known to prey on nestlings.